crowdcode-de/KissMDA/README.md

 1. KissMDA is a pure Java API approach
 --------------------------------------
-No DSL.
+[No DSL, no Polyglot Programming](http://lofidewanto.blogspot.de/2011/10/why-is-polyglot-programming-or-do-it.html).
 OK, we still need a templating engine and it also depends on an Eclipse plugin.
 Therefore we will choose the best templating engine available wisely.
 Nope!
 This is not true!
 * For generating Java code we will use Eclipse JDT.
 Check this out: http://stackoverflow.com/questions/121324/a-java-api-to-generate-java-source-files
 * For generating XML documents we will use Java DOM API, StAX API or just simple JAXB from already generated Java classes.
 Check this out for comparison: http://docs.oracle.com/javase/tutorial/jaxp/stax/why.html
 * For generating any other things we will use Java!
 Only Java, no DSL!